-- Third-Party Reports: When there is a report of sexual assault, the person receiving the report whether a student, faculty member, or staff member is encouraged, in turn, to report the incident to a student life and/or residential life administrator.
-If the person reporting that assault is a third party (not the victim), the administrator will do the following: - a. advise the reporter to counsel the victim to seek medical assistance - b. advise the reporter to encourage the victim to talk with a counselor from the Rape Center in Broward County, a staff counselor at the University Counseling Center, a student affairs and/or residential life administrator, the director of public safety, or some other university official - c. protect the confidentiality of the victim (if name is known)

-• Victim Reports: If a student who is a victim of sexual assault reports the matter to a university administrator or any other university employee, the administrator and/or employee will encourage the victim to seek immediate medical attention and assist the victim in appropriate methods and avenues to receive medical care.
+- Third-Party Reports: When there is a report of sexual assault, the person receiving the report whether a student, faculty member, or staff member is encouraged, in turn, to report the incident to a Title IX coordinator.
+If the person reporting that assault is a third party (not the victim), the administrator will do the following: - a. advise the reporter to counsel the victim to seek medical assistance - b. advise the reporter to encourage the victim to talk with a counselor from the Rape Center in Broward County, a staff counselor at the Henderson Student Counseling Center, a student affairs and/or residential life administrator, the director of public safety, or some other university official - c. protect the confidentiality of the victim (if name is known) - Victim Reports: If a student who is a victim of sexual assault reports the matter to a university administrator or any other university employee, the administrator and/or employee will encourage the victim to seek immediate medical attention and assist the victim in appropriate methods and avenues to receive medical care.
 In reporting a sexual assault, the victim controls the process.
 The administrator and/or employee will encourage the victim to authorize notification of the university Public Safety Office (PSO) of the occurrence of the crime, and then to cooperate with PSO and student life and/or residential life and housing in reporting the matter to the rape victim advocate in the state attorney's office and to local police.
-The victim will be assured of university support including reasonable confidentiality, full cooperation with any police investigation, and counseling through the University Counseling Center and the Rape Crisis Center.
-If the victim authorizes the notification of PSO, the administrator and/or employee will inform the Office of the Dean of Student Affairs, which will assist as liaison with PSO.
+The victim will be assured of university support including reasonable confidentiality, full cooperation with any police investigation, and counseling through the Henderson Student Counseling Center and the Rape Crisis Center.
+If the victim authorizes the notification of PSO, the administrator and/or employee will inform the Title IX coordinator, which will assist as liaison with PSO.